mrunmayee17/mrunmayee17/README.md

 - ⚡️ Proficient & experienced in Fullstack Engineering, ML and Generative AI
 - 🔭 Interested in Distributed Systems & Computer Vision Technologies
 - 🌱 Reseached on generation and quality assessment of deep fake Face Morphed Images.
+- ⚡️ I love participating in hackathons and a serial hackathon winner, Winner of LLM x Law Stanford Hackathon , Agent2Agent Hackathon for GrowthLabs & Gemini 3 Super Hacks
 - ⚡️ Enjoy running, cycling and playing badminton